henrycobbold/henrycobbold.github.io/_posts/2019-09-03-campus_app_part1.md

 ## Interface Designs

-### Learning Lessons from the existing UWTSD sites
+### Learning lessons from the existing UWTSD sites

 Before offering conceivable mobile device designs it is important to first inspect existing interface designs.
 Evaluating the UWTSD University website highlights several key interface design elements that a new mobile-based platform should avoid in order to offer a suitable experience for students on and off-campus.